• Skip to primary navigation

 Salt to taste.

 A good pecan Sandie is both sweet and slightly salty.
-I use salted butter and ¼ tsp of salt when I make this recipe.
+I use salted butter and ¼ teaspoon of salt when I make this recipe.
 You may want more or less salt.
 Always taste you dough before adding the salt and adjust to your own preferences!

 Don't skip creaming the butter.